tnamdevnote/nomadhair/README.md

 * To launch my personal haircut service as a brand.
 * To investigate how component-driven development (CDD) can solve complexities that arise in UI development, potentially leading to a more uniform user experience and design across the product.

-To learn more about how I built this project, check out following articles & docs:
+If you would like to learn more about how I built this project, check out following articles & docs:
 * #### How I Built NomadHair
   1. Planning and Design Process - coming soon.
   2. Product Development - coming soon.